scilus/scilpy/docs/source/documentation/fibertube_tracking.rst

 location you see fit for this demo and execute the following command:
 ::

-   wget https://scil.usherbrooke.ca/scil_test_data/dvc-store/files/md5/82/248b4888a63b0aeffc8070cc206995 -O others.zip
-   && unzip others.zip -d Data
-   && chmod -R 755 Data
-   && cp ./Data/others/fibercup_bundles.trk ./centerlines.trk
-   && echo 0.001 >diameter.txt
+   wget https://scil.usherbrooke.ca/scil_test_data/dvc-store/files/md5/82/248b4888a63b0aeffc8070cc206995 -O others.zip && unzip others.zip -d Data && mv others.zip Data/others.zip && chmod -R 755 Data && cp ./Data/others/fibercup_bundles.trk ./centerlines.trk && echo 0.001 >diameters.txt

 This will fetch a tractogram to act as our set of centerlines, and then generate diameters to form our fibertubes.